Duet3D/wiki-content/User_manual/Machine_configuration/RobotViewer_DWC_plugin.md

 RobotViewer allows to start from scratch, from a template, from an existing robot.g or by a guided procedure (button desig new).

 The designed configuration are G-Code lines which can directly be used in config.g or included with macro command from config.g, importing robot.g.
 The G10 tool configuration line may need modification or removal if using a tool changer or multiple extruders.
+The designed G-Code lines can be stored in robot.g or copied by clipboard and inserted into the config.g file.

 **work in progress, please watch for changes the next days**